grpc/proposal/A61-IPv4-IPv6-dualstack-backends.md

 Currently, all gRPC implementations perform connection attempts in a completely serial manner in the pick_first LB policy.

-This work is being doing in conjunction with an effort to add multiple addresses per endpoint in xDS.
+This work is being done in conjunction with an effort to add multiple addresses per endpoint in xDS.
 We will support the new xDS APIs being added for that effort as well.
 Note that this change has implications for session affinity behavior in xDS.